This rail tour of the Scottish Highlands has everything: steam trains and ferries, mountains and islands, highlands and lowlands, history and culture.

 The Small Isles (Rum, Eigg, Canna and Muck) are always worth a detour.

 You can catch a ferry out and back from Mallaig.
-You'd need at least a whole day, but it's definitely worth it.
+You'd need a whole day, but it's definitely worth it.

 See our blog post on Unmissable Island day trips.